Bankers' Toadies incident

-Social Credit whip Joseph Unwin was implicated in the affair and ultimately imprisoned for three months.

-The Bankers' Toadies incident occurred in 1937 in the Canadian province of Alberta when a pamphlet advocating the "extermination" of nine men identified as "Bankers' Toadies" (in other words, servants of bank owners) was distributed to Members of the Legislative Assembly (MLAs).
-The men were opponents of the Social Credit government of Premier William Aberhart, which had been elected on a promise of giving Albertans monthly dividends; Aberhart blamed the banking system for his failure to follow through on this pledge.
+The Bankers' Toadies incident occurred in 1937 in the Canadian province of Alberta when a pamphlet advocating the extermination of nine men identified as "bankers' toadies" was distributed to Members of the Legislative Assembly (MLAs).
+The men were opponents of the Social Credit government of Premier William Aberhart, which had been elected on a promise of giving Albertans monthly dividends.
+Aberhart blamed the banking system for failing to fulfil this pledge.

-After David Duggan, leader of the Conservative Party and one of the men named, raised his concern over the pamphlet in the Legislative Assembly of Alberta, police raided the Social Credit League's Edmonton headquarters.
-Social Credit whip and MLA Joe Unwin and Social Credit Board advisor George Frederick Powell were arrested and charged with criminal libel and counselling to murder.
-Both were convicted of the libel charge, and Justice William Carlos Ives sentenced them to hard labour.
+David Duggan, leader of the Conservative Party of Alberta and one of the men named, raised concerns about the pamphlet's contents in the Legislative Assembly of Alberta.
+Police raided the Social Credit League's Edmonton headquarters and seized thousands of copies of the pamphlet.
+Joseph Unwin, an MLA and Social Credit whip, and George Frederick Powell, a Social Credit Board advisor, were arrested and charged with defamatory libel and counselling to murder.
+Both were convicted of libel and Justice William Carlos Ives sentenced them to hard labour.
+The incident contributed to Aberhart's reduced authority within his caucus and negatively affected his ability to pass his legislative agenda.